 In the characters folder are two unused files that can be swapped for existing ones to use as playable characters: 099_Debug_Minion and 112_Sniper.

 - Sniper is the more developed of the two, appearing as a pistol-carrying troll and wearing a large sniper-rifle on his back.
-Pressing X or Square will cause him to become stationary and allow you to angle a shot displayed by the rifle's laser sight and foliage to appear around him in this state.
-A or X will shoot his gun in a three-shot spread, and B or Circle will have him drop a claymore weapon into the ground that detonates when an enemy goes in front of it.
+Pressing X (Xbox) or Square (PlayStation 3) will cause him to become stationary and allow you to angle a shot displayed by the rifle's laser sight and foliage to appear around him in this state.
+A (Xbox) or X (PlayStation 3) will shoot his gun in a three-shot spread, and B (Xbox) or Circle (PlayStation 3) will have him drop a claymore weapon into the ground that detonates when an enemy goes in front of it.
 However, Sniper has several issues in-game: the gun does not work at close range, the rifle and claymores are untextured, the rifle itself clips through Sniper's body, and moving in a direction while shooting will result in Sniper sliding.
 Other bugs include the laser sight appearing randomly on the ship and clipping through objects, getting frozen in the claymore animation if interrupted by the aiming attack, and the foliage remaining onscreen if Sniper is killed while using the aiming attack.
 Worn hats will also appear improperly on the gun arm rather than his head.
 Interestingly enough, when using the sniping attack if you shoot, Sniper can move around while the gun will remain in place, angling depending on your direction, allowing you to lure enemies into the line of fire.